ChrisFugl/santAI-claus/santas_ai_helper/README.md

 Santa's AI Helper uses two BERT models and averages their logits to make a final prediction.

 ## Installation
+We recommend to use the attached devcontainer (for VS Code).
+This will ensure that you have the required CUDA dependencies.

-Run the following command to install the required packages:
+Run the following command to install the required Python packages:

 ``` sh
 pip install -r requirements.txt